 3. Clear-minded, secure and wise in the moment, highly energised connected to your innate mental health and confidence as a human being, in flow, psychologically free, ready and willing to embrace every dynamic of the sport – performances seem effortless, breath-taking, accurate, creative and respectful.

-At the Hong Kong 7’s, it was intriguing to SEE the players human-ness, in and out of mood/conscious states throughout each game.
+At the Hong Kong 7’s, it was intriguing to see the players human-ness, in and out of various conscious states throughout each game.
 This is where the juice is and it is not an intellectual understanding.
-You must go deeper, beyond the form into the formless, into our spiritual and psychological nature.
-There you will see the fact that all humans ever feel is our thinking in the moment and that it is not a requirement of being human to be influenced by our thinking or take it seriously – you are NOT your thoughts – you are a bundle of divine energy and intelligence!
+You must go deeper, beyond the form into the formless, into our so-called spiritual and psychological nature to experience this highly evolved state of being.

 Key areas of performance which trouble coaches is how players respond to certain circumstances eg; the draw, selections, first round losses, media, higher ranked teams, venues and the fans to name a few!

 As a result, performance programmes are filled with components to build healthy relationships, heighten awareness and improve communications and connections.
-The aim of these valuable resources is to help players be more resilient, compassionate, and clear-minded yet all these qualities are natural to being a human!!
+These valuable resources aim to help players be more resilient, compassionate, and clear-minded, yet all these qualities are natural to being a human!!

 Are you innocently missing the simplicity within all the complexity of modern day sport?